Bridging energy bands to the crystalline and amorphous states of Si QDs†

-The relationship between crystallization process and opto-electronic properties of silicon quantum dots (Si QDs) synthesized by atmospheric pressure plasmas (APPs) is studied in this work.
-The synthesis of Si QDs is carried out flowing silane as gas precursor in a plasma confined to a submillimeter space.
-Experimental conditions are adjusted to propitiate the crystallization of the Si QDs and produce QDs with both an amorphous and a crystalline character.
-In all the cases, Si QDs present a well-defined particle mean size in the range of 1.5-5.5 nm.
+The relationship between the crystallization process and opto-electronic properties of silicon quantum dots (Si QDs) synthesized by atmospheric pressure plasmas (APPs) is studied in this work.
+The synthesis of Si QDs is carried out by flowing silane as a gas precursor in a plasma confined to a submillimeter space.
+Experimental conditions are adjusted to propitiate the crystallization of the Si QDs and produce QDs with both amorphous and crystalline character.
+In all cases, the Si QDs present a well-defined mean particle size in the range of 1.5–5.5 nm.
 Si QDs present optical bandgaps between 2.3 eV and 2.5 eV, which are affected by quantum confinement.
-Plasma parameters evaluated using optical emission spectroscopy are then used as inputs for a collisional plasma model, whose calculations yield the surface temperature of the Si QDs within the plasma, justifying the crystallization behavior for certain experimental conditions.
-We measure the ultraviolet-visible optical properties and electronic properties through various techniques, build an energy level diagram for the valence electrons region as a function of the crystallinity of the QDs and finally discuss the integration of these as active layers of all-inorganic solar cells.
+Plasma parameters evaluated using optical emission spectroscopy are then used as inputs for a collisional plasma model, whose calculations yield the surface temperature of the Si QDs within the plasma, justifying the crystallization behavior under certain experimental conditions.
+We measure the ultraviolet-visible optical properties and electronic properties through various techniques, build an energy level diagram for the valence electrons region as a function of the crystallinity of the QDs, and finally discuss the integration of these as active layers of all-inorganic solar cells.

 - This article is part of the themed collection: Luminescent silicon nanostructures